 - After usage – Afterlife of the laptop, the possibility of recovering materials

-Carbon emissions generated in each of the above activities.
+Carbon emissions are generated in each of the above activities.
 We have intentionally not considered the administration, retail, office building aspects, as they are generally common across multiple product lines of the company.

 When I started exploring laptops, those were the 5 areas that required reflection from the environmental perspective.
 Based on my requirements, the manufacturers which I deliberated were Microsoft, HP, Dell, and Apple.